DavidBetteridge/DavidBetteridge.github.io/_posts/2020-03-10-dotnet_counters.md

 It looks like this file will get pretty big quickly,  so choose the counters to collect and refresh interval wisely!

 ## Troubleshooting

-If not counters are being collected then
+If no counters are being collected then

-1. Using `dotnet-counters ps` double check the PID of your process
+1. Using `dotnet-counters ps` double check the PID of your process.

 2. Make sure that the list of counter sets is correct.
-These are space separated (not comma).
+These are space separated (not comma separated).  e.g `System.Runtime Microsoft.AspNetCore.Hosting` not `System.Runtime, Microsoft.AspNetCore.Hosting`

-3. If you are specifying individual counters,  then make sure that these are commas separated without any spaces.
+3. If you are specifying individual counters,  then make sure that these are commas separated without any spaces. e.g  `Microsoft.AspNetCore.Hosting[requests-per-second,failed-requests]` not `Microsoft.AspNetCore.Hosting[requests-per-second, failed-requests]`

 ## References